johannesrave/johannesrave.github.io/README.md

 ### [drawingApp](https://github.com/johannesrave/drawingApp)

-I built this desktop application in JavaFX as a student project.
+This desktop application was built in JavaFX as a student project.
 It has a DARK MODE, implemented with CSS.

 ![drawingApp demo](https://raw.githubusercontent.com/johannesrave/drawingApp/master/drawingApp_demo.gif)

 ### [splicer2D](https://github.com/johannesrave/splicer2D)

-Splicer2D is an action-packed mobile game with a novel game-mechanism I designed with Unity and wrote in C#.
+Splicer2D is an action-packed mobile game with a novel game-mechanism designed with Unity and written in C#.

 ![splicer2D](https://user-images.githubusercontent.com/31467653/110180080-6f2da580-7e09-11eb-9f53-6b7d64f11f0b.gif)